zluckytraveler/Discord-Plex-Trial/README.md

 Add your Bot Token, Plex credentials, Discord ID's, and configure your settings in `config.json`, and save the file.

 The Discord role is the role which a user must have in order for the bot to DM the user asking for them to reply with their Plex email address.

+The Cooldown Period and Trial Period are set for a length of time in hours.
 <br />
 <br />
 <br />